usmanahmad11/usmanahmad11/README.md

-# Recreating the README.md file content due to a reset state.

 # Hi there, I'm Usman Ahmad! 👋

 Welcome to my digital lab! 🚀 I’m an educator, researcher, and developer on a mission to make technology impactful and accessible.